vovandaihai/PythonCode/README.md

 # PythonCode
-This is scrip for automation access to Facebook account and share link into many group
+This is scrip for automation access to Facebook account and share link into many groups

-Use PyQt5 for GUI
+Use PyQt5 for GUI and selenium for backend

+main.py:
+GUI and controller
+fgGroupPoster.py:
-And selenium for backend
+backend

 Update: 02/02/2020